 Beavers are social animals consisting of a family unit: a male and female with offspring from two breeding seasons.
 At the end of the second year, mom and dad drive the two-year olds away, and they are homeless for a while until they find their own area.
 This is a very vulnerable time for these young beavers, and mortality is highest during this time.
 A beaver’s day, in general, seems to revolve around feeding, dam repair, and preparing to feed by cutting trees down or harvesting aquatic plants.
 Beavers can literally eat themselves out of house and home by harvesting all the suitable food from 300 to 600 feet from the water.
 They then abandon this area and usually move upstream or downstream.

-To see these amazing animals at the park means putting in early morning and late evening hours — or you can look for upcoming trail cam footage on our Facebook page.
+To see these amazing animals at the park means putting in early morning and late evening hours.

 Support us with Amazon Smile